Creating a Rollback Plan

 Notify the users to log on to the source domain.

-Verify that users can access resources.
+Verify that users are able to access resources.

 Verify that the logon scripts and user profiles for users work as configured in the source domain.